 The most sophisticated ontology and classifier would be nothing more than a heap of code if we didn’t also design an intuitive way for users to report their symptoms.

 So next we built a conversation manager that asks questions in a pattern that mimics the conversation you’re used to having with your doctor during a visit.
-You start by telling K what’s wrong.
+You start by telling us what’s wrong.
 This is called your “chief complaint.”
-From there, K asks about the details of that symptom and runs through all the symptoms that could be related to your chief complaint in order to expand its understanding of your situation, and narrow down the list of possible conditions.
-Every conversation with K is unique and the AI decides on the fly which questions to ask next based upon your answers to previous questions.
+From there, we ask about the details of that symptom and run through all the symptoms that could be related to your chief complaint in order to expand our understanding of your situation and narrow down the list of possible conditions.
+Every conversation is unique, and the AI decides on the fly which questions to ask next based upon your answers to previous questions.

-K then compares your case to the cluster of similar cases where real people shared your symptoms, medical history, and biomarkers.
+It then compares your case to the cluster of similar cases where real people shared your symptoms, medical history, and biomarkers.
 We call this group your ‘People Like Me’ cohort.
 It shows you how doctors diagnosed those people and all the ways they were treated.
-You might find out that people like you got immediate medical attention, or you may see that when they visited a primary care doctor, the doctor only recommended over the counter medication.
-Narrowing the universe of possibilities down to a handful of conditions and treatments doctors recommended to real people in your situation is a dramatic improvement over reading irrelevant and possibly inaccurate information online that doesn’t know nearly as much about you as K does.
+You might find out that people like you got immediate medical attention, or you may see that when they visited a primary care doctor, the doctor only recommended over-the-counter medication.
+Narrowing the universe of possibilities down to a handful of conditions and treatments doctors recommended to real people in your situation is a dramatic improvement over reading irrelevant and possibly inaccurate information online that doesn’t know nearly as much about you as we do.

-Building a feedback loop that helps K get smarter automatically
+Building a feedback loop that helps us get smarter automatically

-K started following up with users to find out how their symptoms had evolved in the days following their complaint with K, and also tracked the clinical diagnoses users had received from their doctors.
-This ongoing conversation over time means that your results can change as your symptoms change, and the additional data gives K visibility into how more and more cases are ultimately resolved in a way that aggregates the wisdom of the entire medical community into one intelligent machine.
+We started following up with users to find out how their symptoms had evolved in the days after they used the Symptom Checker, and also tracked the clinical diagnoses users had received from their doctors.
+This ongoing conversation over time means that your results can change as your symptoms change, and the additional data gives us visibility into how more and more cases are ultimately resolved in a way that aggregates the wisdom of the entire medical community into one intelligent machine.

 Why this matters